Pikes Peak Brewing Company expanding to downtown Colorado Springs

 Pikes Peak Brewing Lager House will add to the budding South Tejon area in the Trolley building.

-In a press release, the veteran owned, award-winning, independent craft brewery, which was established in Monument in 2011, announced it will produce signature beers from the original brewery, small batch, hand crafted lagers, while creating a place where the community can get together over a hand crafted beer.
+In a press release, the veteran owned craft brewery, which was established in Monument in 2011, announced it will produce signature beers from the original brewery and small batch handcrafted lagers, while creating a place where the community can get together over a beer.

-to NuSo (New South End) that has enabled Pikes Peak Brewing to thrive in Monument,” said founder and president of Pikes Peak Brewing Company, Chris Wright.

-The Pikes Peak Brewing Lager House will feature a view into the age old process of creating unique and historical lager beers and include a 2,500 square foot rooftop patio with views of the Front Range and downtown Colorado Springs.
+The Pikes Peak Brewing Lager House will feature a view into the age-old process of creating lager beers and include a 2,500 square foot rooftop patio with views of the Front Range and downtown Colorado Springs.